Kiptim54/Pigdice/README.md

 # KIPTIM | PIG DICE

-## This is a pingpog game created at Moringa school coding bootcamp.
+## This is a  game created at Moringa school coding bootcamp by Brenda Kiptim.

 ## **Brenda Kiptim**